Nathxniel/ppp/people/exe/etc/notes.md

   - alprazolam appears to **completely** suppress the CB. although this is useful to allow UB to take control, CB seems to have such little functionality that it is essentially useless.
+  - salvia divinorum appears to have such a profoundly unique effect on the body that it inevitably leads CB activity

 ### rituals and prayer appear to be effective in updating UB
 conjecture: the more "important" something is to the UB, the more likely